Skip to main content

 Overview

-Cucurbita pepo 'Yellow Crookneck' is yellow crookneck squash, a bush-type summer squash annual growing 18-24 inches (45-60 cm) tall and 36-48 inches (90-120 cm) wide.
-Bright yellow fruit 4-6 inches (10-15 cm) with a curved narrow neck and a bulbous base — the crookneck shape is the cultivar's defining trait.
-The skin is smooth when young, becoming bumpy to warted as the fruit matures past the harvest window.
-Bright yellow to golden monoecious trumpet-shaped flowers.
-In the gourd family (Cucurbitaceae).
-One of the oldest American squash types — cultivated by indigenous peoples of the southeastern US.
-Open-pollinated (heirloom).
-Monoecious: requires bee pollination.
-Harvest every 2-3 days at 4-6 inches (10-15 cm) when the skin is smooth and easily punctured.
-Overripe fruit becomes warted, tough-skinned, and seedy — and reduces new fruit set.
-The curved neck can trap soil and moisture in wet conditions, creating a rot point.
-Squash vine borer (Melittia cucurbitae), squash bugs (Anasa tristis), and powdery mildew are the primary threats.
-Prickly stem hairs — wear gloves.
-Not deer-resistant.
-Non-toxic (edible crop).
-Native.
-Full sun.
-Tender annual.
-Growth rate is fast.
+Cucurbita pepo 'Yellow Crookneck' is yellow crookneck squash, a bush-type summer squash annual reaching 18–24 inches (45–60 cm) tall and 36–48 inches (90–120 cm) wide.
+The cultivar produces bright yellow fruit 4–6 inches (10–15 cm) long with a curved narrow neck and a bulbous base — the crookneck shape is the cultivar's defining trait across the summer-squash category.
+Skin runs smooth when fruit is young and becomes bumpy to warted as the fruit matures past the harvest window.
+Bright yellow to golden monoecious trumpet-shaped flowers open through the bloom window.
+The cultivar is one of the oldest American squash types, cultivated by Indigenous peoples of the southeastern United States as part of the regional pre-Columbian agricultural complex that predated European arrival in the Americas.
+Open-pollinated heirloom — saved seeds grow true to type.
+Monoecious flowering means bee pollination is required for fruit set.
+Harvesting runs every 2–3 days at the 4–6 inch fruit stage when the skin still runs smooth and yields under fingernail pressure.
+Overripe fruit becomes warted, tough-skinned, and seedy — and reduces new fruit set across the remaining season.
+The curved neck can trap soil and moisture in wet conditions, which creates a rot point that limits the storage life of fruit left on the plant.
+Squash vine borer (Melittia cucurbitae), squash bugs (Anasa tristis), and powdery mildew run the primary pest and disease pressures across the growing season.
+The prickly stem hairs cause skin irritation on contact, so harvesting is done with gloves to manage the skin-irritation risk.
+The cultivar runs non-toxic as an edible crop.

 Native Range